SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/02-Problem.md

 **Functionality:**

-Creates a peripheral with the correct type, and **adds it to the computer with that id, then adds it to the collection of peripherals in the controller**.
+Creates a peripheral of the correct type, and **adds it to the computer with that id, then adds it to the collection of peripherals in the controller**.

 If a peripheral with the **same id** already exists in **the peripherals collection**, it throws an `IllegalArgumentException` with the message "**Peripheral with this id already exists.**"